-The Pedigree Pet is the new section which has really proved popular with exhibitors.
-This group is comprised of cats of pedigree appearance with known or unknown pedigree, full or half pedigree background.
+The Pedigree Pet is the newer section which has really proved popular with exhibitors.
+This group is comprised of cats of pedigree appearance and/or with known or unknown pedigree, full, half or part pedigree background.
 Breeds not recognised by GCCF are NOT eligible to be shown in Household Pet classes.
 This is the link to breeds not currently recognised by GCCF.
 These are cats that are as well loved and cared for as any other Household Pet and can now be shown and compete for titles under the new rules agreed in Council.
 The requirements for showing BOTH groups of Household Pets is that all are judged by the same criteria for the quality of their Presentation, Condition, Temperament and Personality.
 In the Pedigree Pet section no prefixes, titles, breed names or numbers shall be used; cats will be entered either by their pet name or, if registered, the rest of the registered name, without the prefix, may be used.
 All Household Pets aged 6 months and over must be neutered.

 The GCCF has decided the classes for the certificate classes and Show Managers must use these, with the correct class descriptions to ensure competition is the same across the UK.